James Guthrie (minister): After the Restoration

 Site of the Netherbow Port on The Royal Mile where Guthrie's skull remained for 28 years.

 The Restoration rendered the prospects of the "protesters" hopeless.
 Guthrie and nine others met in Edinburgh (23 August 1660) and drew up a "humble petition" to the king setting forth their loyalty, and reminding him of his obligations as a covenanter.
 The meeting was ordered to disperse, and as the warning was unheeded arrests were made.
-Guthrie was imprisoned in Edinburgh Castle.
-On 25 September his stipend was sequestrated.
+Guthrie was imprisoned in Edinburgh Castle and on 25 September his stipend was sequestrated.
 He was transferred to Dundee on 20 October, and thence to Stirling, where he remained till his trial.
 On 20 February 1661 he was arraigned for high treason before the parliament, Middleton presiding as commissioner.
 The indictment had six counts.

 The charges against Guthrie were six in number: (1) His contriving, consenting to, and exhibiting before the Committee of Estates the paper called The Western Remonstrance.
 (2) His contriving, writing, and publishing the abominable pamphlet called "The Causes of God's wrath."
 (3) His contriving, writing and subscribing the paper called "The Humble Petition," of the 23 of August last, when he was apprehended.
 (4) His convocating of the King's lieges at several times, without warrant or authority, to the disturbance of the peace of the State and of the Church.
 (5) His refusal, by appeal and protest presented at Perth, to acknowledge the King as judge in certain matters.
 (6) Some treasonable expressions alleged to have been used by him in a meeting, in 1650 or 1651.

 On 20 February 1661, his indictment being read, Guthrie delivered an excellent speech, which may be found in Wodrow's History.
-Expressing the hope that the Lord Commissioner (Middleton, who was known to have a grudge against him) would "patiently and without interruption" hear him, he reminded his judges that the law of God, referred to in the indictment, is the supreme law, not only of religion, but also of righteousness, and that all laws and Acts of Parliament are to be understood and expounded in the light of our solemn vows and covenants.
+Expressing the hope that the Lord Commissioner Middleton, who was known to have a grudge against him) would "patiently and without interruption" hear him, he reminded his judges that the law of God, referred to in the indictment, is the supreme law, not only of religion, but also of righteousness, and that all laws and Acts of Parliament are to be understood and expounded in the light of our solemn vows and covenants.